emaloney/MBDataEnvironment/README.md

 <Var name="alwaysNow" type="dynamic" value="^currentTime()"/>
 ```

-These two declarations associate a variable with the `NSDate` returned by the `^currentTime()` MBML function.
+These two declarations both associate a variable with the `NSDate` returned by the `^currentTime()` function.

-However, the concrete declaration of `inThePast` ensures that the expression contained in the `value` attribute is evaluated just once, when the variable is declared.
-Any time `$inThePast` is referenced, the value will be the same.
+However, the concrete declaration of `$inThePast` ensures that the expression contained in the `value` attribute is evaluated just once, when the variable is declared.
+Unless the underlying value is explicitly changed, any time `$inThePast` is referenced, the value will be the same as it was when the declaration was originally processed.

-The `alwaysNow` variable works differently: the expression contained in the `value` attribute is evaluated whenever the `$alwaysNow` is referenced.
-So the value of `$alwaysNow` will always yield an `NSDate` that was just fetched from a call to the `^currentTime()` function.
+The `$alwaysNow` variable works differently: the expression contained in the `value` attribute is evaluated whenever `$alwaysNow` is referenced.
+So the value of `$alwaysNow` will always yield an `NSDate` that was freshly fetched from a call to the `^currentTime()` function.

 #### Functions